-A: As there is no public transport within the city, most tourists get around by hailing a waiting tuk tuk in the street and negotiating a price.
-City residents tend to use mopeds or scooters, very small cars or even bicycle as the terrain is flat and traffic is not fast.
-Cars are all imported so even a second-hand car will be more expensive than you’re used to.
+A: As there is no public transport within the city, most tourists get around by hailing a waiting tuk-tuk in the street and negotiating a price.
+City residents tend to use mopeds or scooters, very small cars or even bicycles, as the terrain is flat and traffic is not fast.
+Cars are all imported, so even a second-hand car will be more expensive than you’re used to.
 Car ownership involves switching your licence to a Cambodian licence (fees vary but going direct costs around $60) then you have to factor in tax, annual inspection and petrol.

 Q: How would you rate the healthcare in Cambodia?

 A: Insurance is a must for anyone coming here.
 Healthcare is renowned for being sub-standard and poorly equipped to handle anything serious.
 Insurance needs to cover you for medical evacuation to the nearest decent hospital (Bangkok is the best bet) that can handle your emergency.
 Clinics staffed by Singapore-trained medical professionals are starting to pop up, as well as some European doctors, so perhaps the quality of medical care will soon improve.
 Somewhat surprisingly, however, good opticians and dentists seem to be plentiful.

 Q: What are the biggest safety issues facing expats living in Cambodia?